MicrosoftDocs/dynamics365smb-docs/business-central/finance-how-update-currencies.md

 ---
 title: Update Currency Exchange Rates (contains video)
-description: Track amounts in different currencies using currency codes, let Business Central help you adjust FX exchange rates of posted entries with an external service.
+description: If you track amounts in different currencies, you can let Business Central help you adjust FX exchange rates of posted entries with an external service.
 author: edupont04